 -

-Behavior: For new tasks that have never been deployed, the instance expires, performs a dry run, and does not execute its business logic.
-This prevents new code from running on pre-deployment instances.
+For new tasks that have never been deployed, the instance expires and performs a dry run without executing business logic.
 For modified and re-deployed tasks, expired instances are not generated.

 -